"I know, Watson, you share my love of all that is bizarre and outside the humdrum routine of ordinary life."

 In "Leviathan", Holmes responds to Watson's objections to his current theory by saying "When you have eliminated the impossible, whatever remains, however improbable, must be true."
 This is one of the most famous lines from Sherlock Holmes.
 When Joan mentions the quote back to him, he responds with "Sounds like a windbag."

-In "You Do It To Yourself", Holmes apparently spent a car journey with Bell recording his thoughts about effect the tides have on crime, later saying he was thinking of writing a monograph on the subject.
-In the books Holmes was always writing monographs on obscure aspects of criminology.
-(Bell just thinks the flu's made him delirious.
-The idea of a sick Holmes becoming a Talkative Loon could be a reference to "The Adventure of the Dying Detective".)
+In "You Do It To Yourself", Holmes apparently spent a car journey with Bell recording his thoughts about the effect the tides have on crime, later saying he was thinking of writing a monograph on the subject.
+In the books Holmes was always writing monographs on obscure aspects of criminology (Bell just thinks the flu's made him delirious.
+The idea of a sick Holmes becoming a Talkative Loon could be a reference to "The Adventure of the Dying Detective").

 In "M", Teddy and the alluded-to network of similar street kids that Sherlock uses for surveillance around New York are an obvious nod to the Baker Street Irregulars.